Jupemon/video-requester/README.md

 The frontend client is split into two seperate pages for two different users : One page for account creation/management and the other for sending video requests to those accounts.
 I made a list defining the project parts and seperate the functionalities they needed :

 - Page for creating/managing the user account.
-    - Handle signin with Google.
+    - Asks for consent to access users youtube account.
     - Fetches account data from the database.
     - Fetches custom video requests from the database.
     - Allows stripe payout account creation.
     - Allows setting custom video prices.
     - Allows rejecting a video request which refunds the stripe payment.
-    - Allows accepting a video request which processes the stripe payment.
+    - Allows fulfilling a videorequest by uploading a video which is sent to the server.
+(The server uploads it to youtube via. google API)

 - Page for requesting custom videos